Bulimia Nervosa Market

 Bulimia Nervosa Market Recent Developments

-- In 2021, witnessed an increasing focus on digital therapeutics for eating disorders, including bulimia nervosa.
-Digital platforms and mobile applications designed for cognitive-behavioral therapy (CBT) and mindfulness-based interventions gained traction.
+- In 2021, there was a growing emphasis on digital therapeutics for eating disorders, particularly bulimia nervosa.
+Innovative digital platforms and mobile applications offering cognitive-behavioral therapy (CBT) and mindfulness-based interventions gained significant traction, reflecting a shift toward accessible, technology-driven mental health support.

 Bulimia Nervosa Market Segment Analysis